octo/insist/README.md

 I'm frequently travelling with the train where the internet connection is spotty.
 Commands like `git push` run into a timeout and I have to restart them, without any changes to the command line.
-Computer are much better suited for menial tasks like this.
+Computers are much better suited for menial tasks like this.

 **Example:**